 One of the biggest struggles when it comes to clean eating is keeping up good habits while working stressful jobs.
 Often people will choose to eat out for lunch, resulting in choosing meals of convenience over clean, healthy meals that may require meal-planning and prep.

-But, as a manager, a member of the HR team, or as the boss, you can do your part to improve the productivity of your work environment by offering employees access to clean, healthy meals.
-Consider the following steps:
+But, as a boss, you can do your part to improve the productivity of your work environment by offering employees access to clean, healthy meals through an office snack delivery service or by buying a vending machine and filling it with healthy choices.

 - Help employees to understand the impact of clean eating on their health, happiness and productivity